canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 ### LINQ and immutability

 **LINQ methods don't change the original collection.
-They return a result without modifying the original collection.**
+They return a result without modifying the original one.**

 From our example, when we used the `Where` method, it returned a new collection.
 It didn't remove any elements from the original `movies` list.